 End of summer project information indicated that students were engaged in and learned from their academic coursework and postsecondary experiences.
-Noted outcomes of program funding included:
+Noted outcomes and feedback of program funding included:

 - SAEP support increased the percentage of low-income students enrolled in approved OHE summer academic programming.
-For some programs, 50% of their participants were SAEP students. - SAEP support increased the percentage of low-income students enrolled in approved OHE summer academic programming.
 For some programs, 50% of their participants were SAEP students. - Participating students showed interest in continuing their education beyond high school and a commitment to four-year postsecondary programs. - Students indicated that their horizons were broadened regarding career options. - Students indicated that SAEP participation affected their personal growth, academic planning, and career planning.
-For some students their plans for secondary school now include courses in career-related fields. - Students in the Minnesota Institute for Talented Youth program showed a positive attitudinal shift of how they viewed themselves as a mathematician or a scientist. - Students in the Minnesota Institute for Talented Youth program reported being more likely to believe that they could achieve their ideal education/career profile, reported improved locus of control and sense of self about their futures, and reported improved self-efficacy.
+For some students their plans for secondary school now include courses in career-related fields.